Intercontinental de Aviación

 Intercontinental de Aviación S.A.
 (English; lit.
-'Intercontinental Aviation' and Inter for short) was an airline based in Bogotá, Colombia.
+'Intercontinental Aviation' and operated as INTER) was a regional airline based in Bogotá, Colombia.
 It operated domestic services and flights to neighboring countries.
 Its main hub was located at El Dorado International Airport in Bogotá, with a secondary hub at Alfonso Bonilla Aragón International Airport in Cali.
 The airline closed operations in 2005.